Resume Tips

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each job you are applying to by highlighting relevant abilities and experiences that match those mentioned within the description of job.
-Your resume will be able to ensure that it is unique among the many others.
+Customize your resume for every job that you apply to by highlighting relevant abilities and experience that correspond to those mentioned within the description of job.
+This ensures that your application stands out among numerous others.

 3. Use Bullet Points to Highlight Achievements

-Instead of listing the duties of your job instead, emphasize tangible results and tangible accomplishments.
-Use notes to create your achievements easily scannable and engaging for potential employers.
+Rather than listing your job responsibilities make sure you highlight tangible results and tangible accomplishments.
+Use bullet points to make your achievements appealing and easy to read for prospective employers.

 4. Emphasize Transferable Skills